G4ertner/GeePT_MCP/README.md

 ### 🛰️ Live script execution

-The `execute_script` tool allows your LLM to run Python code against your running game. with its pre-setup there is no need to worry your LLM will successfully connect to your game.
+The `execute_script` tool allows your LLM to run kRPC Python code against your running game. with its pre-setup there is no need to worry your LLM will successfully connect to your game.
 The MCP server automatically injects useful globals:

 - `conn`: your live kRPC connection
 - `vessel`: the active vessel (or `None` if you’re not in flight)
 - `time`, `math`, `sleep`, `deadline` and `check_time()` helpers
 - a preconfigured `logging` module and a `log(msg)` convenience function
 - A status summary of flight variables after successful execution or catastrophic failure

+Additionally, the game will automatically pause after the execution of each script, ensuring that nothing unforeseen happens while your LLM keeps on planning the next step.

 ### 🛠️ Vessel blueprints & diagrams